isoboroff/edl-jig/README.md

 ```

 ### index
-The purpose of the `index` hook is to build the indexes required for the run.
+The purpose of the `index` hook is to build any indexes or other on-disk data structures required for the run.

 Before the hook is run, we will mount the document collections at a path passed to the script.